Concept Paper · v15 Web Edition · April 2026

 6. Proposed Research Program

-If the concept is to be validated or falsified, the following work is required.
-The autonomous research paradigm described here represents a singular convergence of timing and capability that may not recur in this form.
+If the concept is to be validated or falsified, the following work is required:

 6.1 Particle-Tracing Simulation (Highest Priority)

-A particle-tracing simulation using the actual three-body energy and angular distribution through a realistic magnetic nozzle geometry.
-This should report the resulting axial momentum distribution, directional efficiency, particle loss fraction, and the dependence on field geometry parameters.
-This single study would convert the conceptual argument into a quantitative result or reveal that the idealized estimates are unachievable.
+A Boris-pusher particle-tracing simulation using the measured three-body energy and angular distribution through the one-plug nozzle geometry.
+The minimum study should launch correlated three-alpha events from a finite source volume just aft of the plug, propagate them through a shaped magnetic field, and report ψ, aft axial momentum distribution, plug loss-cone leakage, dwell-time distribution, detachment radius, plume divergence, wall interception, and sensitivity to B_plug/B_source and nozzle gradient length.
+This single study would convert the conceptual argument into a quantitative result or reveal that the one-plug estimates are unachievable.

 6.2 Bremsstrahlung and Radiation Budget